-Eastern Shore Community College receives federal Workforce Investment Act (W.I.A.) funding through the Bay Workforce Investment Board.
-The federal Workforce Investment Act is the nation's principal workforce development legislation, providing staffing and funding to address the employment and training needs of adults, dislocated workers and youth.
+Eastern Shore Community College receives federal Workforce Innovation and Opportunity Act (WIOA) funding through the Bay Consortium Workforce Investment Board (Bay WIB).
+The federal Workforce Innovation and Opportunity Act is designed to improve the coordination of employment and training services across federal agencies, strengthen collaboration with state and local partners, and provide Americans with increased access to training, education and other support to succeed in the job market and in their careers.
 It also helps businesses to connect with skilled workers.

-At ESCC, W.I.A. funds are another source of financial aid for students who do not receive Pell grants.
-W.I.A. funds can be used to assist eligible students with tuition, books, and occupational supplies.
-Contact Mickie Spangler at 757.302.2001 or 757.789.1756.
+At ESCC, WIOA funds are another source of financial aid for students who do not receive Pell grants.
+WIOA funds can be used to assist eligible students with tuition, books, and occupational supplies.
+Contact Michelle Spangler at 757.302.2001 or 757.789.1756.